KSDunne/statement_beauty/README.md

 [CI walkthrough I think therefore I blog](https://github.com/Code-Institute-Solutions/blog/tree/main/12_views_part_3/05_edit_delete) - The CI walkthrough repo was relied upon heavily, however I created 1 whole custom app with associated custom models to suit the beauty theme of the website.
 The app I added was a makeover app where the user could make a booking for hair or makeup if they were logged in.
 This custom app has full front end CRUD functionality.

+[Daisy's Recipe Edit Tutorial Repository](https://github.com/Dee-McG/Recipe-Tutorial/blob/main/recipes/views.py#L61) - Daisy uses an EditRecipe class to update a recipe.
+I adapted this class for my purpose which was to edit a booking.

+[Daisy's Recipe Edit Tutorial YouTube Video](https://www.youtube.com/watch?v=JzDBCZTgVyw&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=14) - Daisy explains how she uses the edit class in this video.
+I followed along with this video to write my EditBooking view in the makeover app.

 [CI student booking website](https://github.com/DanMorriss/nialls-barbershop/blob/main/templates/base.html#L67) - Niall's Barbarshop footer looked similar to the way I wanted my footer, so their footer code was adapted for my use.

 ### Media